Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

 By Definition \ref{lwf_def}, it is easy to see that there is a \emph{unique} place labeled by ``$c$'' connecting only nonempty sets of transitions with complement labels ``$c!$'' and ``$c?$'' in an LGWF-net.
-This place is also called a channel.
-For instance, in Fig. \ref{lgwf_ex}, there is a unique place labeled by ``$h$'' with a single incoming arc from transition ``$h!$'' and a single outgoing arc to transition ``$h?$''.
+This place is called a channel.
+Other unlabeled places can also connect transitions with complement labels.
+For instance, in Fig.~\ref{lgwf_ex}, there is the unique place labeled by ``$h$'' with the single incoming arc from transition ``$h!$'' and the single outgoing arc to transition ``$h?$''.
 However, there is no place labeled by ``$f$'' in this LGWF-net, since there are no sending transitions labeled by ``$f!$''.

-We also note that the number of transitions with label ``$c!$'' is not less than the number of transitions with label ``$c?$'' in any firing sequence of an LGWF-net, for any place labeled by $c$.
-In other words, the number of times a component can receive a message from a channel cannot be greater than the number of times a message has been sent to this channel.
+We also note that the number of transitions with ``$c!$'' label is not less than the number of transitions with ``$c?$'' label in any firing sequence of an LGWF-net, for any place labeled by $c$.
+In other words, the number of times one can receive a message from a channel cannot be greater than the number of times a message has been sent to this channel.
+This follows from the fact that transition $c?$ can fire only after transition $c!$ if the latter is present in an LGWF-net.
+There will be a unique labeled place $c$ that is an input place to transition $c?$ and an output place to transition $c!$.

 Let $N^- = (P, T, F, m_0, m_f)$ denote the \emph{underlying} GWF-net obtained from an LGWF-net $N = (P, T, F, m_0, m_f, h, \ell, k)$ by removing labels from transitions and places.
 Correspondingly, an LGWF-net $N$ is sound if its underlying GWF-net $N^-$ is sound.